Accessing Electronic Court Records

 Parties

-To access electronic civil and family case records remotely, parties must provide an email address to the court and register for an account on re:SearchMaine.
+To access their electronic case records remotely, parties must provide an email address to the court and register for an account on re:SearchMaine.

 There is no fee for downloading your own case documents.